Last updated on April 2nd, 2022 at 01:17 pm

 Modes of payment for the purpose of section 269SU are referred to in newly inserted Rule 119AA of Income Tax Rules.

-A person, carrying on a business having a turnover of more than fifty crore rupees during the immediately preceding previous year shall mandatorily provide the following facilities for accepting the payment through following electronic modes, in addition to the facility for other electronic modes of payment.
+A person, carrying on a business having a turnover of more than fifty crore rupees during the immediately preceding previous year shall mandatorily provide the following facilities for accepting the payment through the following electronic modes, in addition to the facility for other electronic modes of payment.

 Mandatory three facilities of digital payment are required:-